ArcticMC/Scenarios/descriptions.md

 > Whenever you mine lapis ore, you will lose 0.5 hearts.
 The lapis will only drop 1-2 lapis.

 ### Blood Market (L)
 > The first 8 players, selected by the person who does the command /codeward \<Code word\> or manually selected by the host, will be selected.
 However, the owners will have 500 hearts to bid on for players.
 It'll be bid by heart points.
 Command to bid is /bid \<Number of heart points\>.
 The heart points will be half a heart.
 If you bid a player for 1 heart point, you're bidding the player for .5 hearts.
-The remaining hearts the slaveowner has left, that will be their max health throughout the game.
+The remaining hearts the owner has left, that will be their max health throughout the game.

 ### Blood Market Double Packaging (L)
 > The first 8 players, selected by the person who does the command /codeward \<Code word\> or manually selected by the host, will be selected.
 However, the owners will have 500 hearts to bid on for players.
-Slave owners will be bidding for 2 people at once, and the 2 people that are selected are completely randomized.
+Owners will be bidding for 2 people at once, and the 2 people that are selected are completely randomized.
 It'll be bid by heart points.
 Command to bid is /bid \<Number of heart points\>.
 The heart points will be half a heart.
 If you bid a player for 1 heart point, you're bidding the player for .5 hearts.
-The remaining hearts the slaveowner has left, that will be their max health throughout the game
+The remaining hearts the owner has left, that will be their max health throughout the game

 ### Bombers (H)
 > Everybody will have an unbreakable Flint and Steel, and most of the animals and monsters/mobs that you kill, will drop Dynamite/TNT.